justinengelmann/DART_retinal_fractal_dimension/README.md

 FD_of_your_image = inference_pipeline(your_image)[0]
 print('Fractal dimension of your image is:', FD_of_your_image)
 ```
 That's it.
-Should be quite fast, even on cpu.
+Should be quite fast, even on a CPU.
+GPU will be faster, and batched inference (see below) will be even faster.

 #### Installation / Setup
 ```commandline